dgealow/hirail_mog/README.md

 License
 ---------

 Hi-Rail Vehicles is authored by Daniel Gealow, aka Droideka30, as a clone of the Gmund Mog Hi-Rail Truck from HEQS.
-It is released under the GNU General Public License v3 or later.
+It is released under the GNU General Public License v3 or later, which can be found at https://www.gnu.org/licenses/gpl-3.0.html

 HEQS was authored by andythenorth, the makefile by Ingo von Borstel (aka planetmaker) and released under the GNU General Public license v2 or later.